CaNS-World/CaNS/README.md

 ## News

-20/06/2018 -- The master branch updated on 27/05/2018, with several options of non-uniform grid spacing in *z* and sanity checks, contained a bug which makes the results unreliable when *lz!=1*.
+20/06/2018 -- *\[bug fix\]* The master branch updated on 27/05/2018, with several options of non-uniform grid spacing in *z* and sanity checks, contained a bug which makes the results unreliable when *lz!=1*.
 This has been fixed.
 Please pull the current master branch if you experience issues.

 ## Features